MapofLife/datasets/README.md

 bower update
 ```

-Clone the MOL UI components into a seperate directory and link them in with bower
+Clone the MOL UI components into a separate directory and link them in with bower

 ```
 git clone git@github.com:MapofLife/ui-components /path/to/my/workspace/
 cd /path/to/my/workspace/ui-components
 bower link
-cd /path/to/my/workspace/species
+cd /path/to/my/workspace/inventory
 bower link mol-ui-components
 ```